 By implementing a clean desk policy this will be avoided naturally.
 If you have the habit of removing your documents and stuff before leaving the office, the problem is solved.

 First things first: to make a clean desk policy work there must be storage where your employees can put their stuff at the end of the day.
-Otherwise you have a really big issue.
+Otherwise, you have a really big issue.

 Even if you have understood the benefits of a clean desk policy, it doesn’t mean that your colleagues have.
 Therefore, you have to inform them.
-It’s the magic word dialog we aim for here.
+It’s the magic word dialogue we aim for here.
 Easier said than done, but for a clean desk policy to work – everyone needs to be on deck.

 When it’s decided that your organization is going for a clean desk policy, make sure to make everyone involved.
 Book a date and invite your colleagues to a collaborative cleaning where each and every one can take the time to clean their own desk and structure their cabinets.
 This does not only help with implementing the policy, it will hopefully also be a nice, joint moment for your colleagues.